-Please note, this has been my very own experience at Frankfurt Airport, Terminal 1.
+Please note, that this has been my very own experience at Frankfurt Airport, Terminal 1.
 If you are flying from another Airport like London Heathrow, Amsterdam Schipol or Paris Charles de Gaulle, it might take significantly more or less time.
-This should just be an “approximately” timetable of the process.
+This should just be an “approximate” timetable of the process.

 Timeline of my Airport Security Checks before flying to the US from Europe

-8:35 am As you never exactly know how good the Food on the plane will be, I’m buying some last german bretzels (Laugenbrezel) to keep me calm during the flight – I can recommend the Bakery near Gate A12 in Terminal 1 in Frankfurt, also, the smell of freshly baked goods around there is amazing in the morning
+8:35 am As you never exactly know how good the Food on the plane will be, I’m buying some last German pretzels (Laugenbrezel) to keep me calm during the flight – I can recommend the Bakery near Gate A12 in Terminal 1 in Frankfurt, also, the smell of freshly baked goods around there is amazing in the morning

 8:45 am As my departure Gate is Z60 I immediately follow the signs and proceed to the Z Gates on a higher level than the A Gates.
 If you feel lost, there is a document (the picture will open in a new tab) of the location of the Gates in Frankfurt.
 Luckily, the Passport Control for the Z Gates is right next to the Bakery (near Gate A12 in Terminal 1), still on the ground level.

 To my surprise, the passport control was not busy!
 (I took the picture of the queue at the Z Gates Passport Control already another day) There are several lines to check your boarding pass, they also asked me if I have a valid ESTA/Visa for the US, which I agreed to, and was able to proceed to the actual passport control.
 Waiting there took most of my time, but still less than 15 minutes.
 If everything is fine you will have to take the escalator right behind the control, and you’re already on the right upper Level of Frankfurt Airport.